wzafar/capstone-project/README.md

 # capstone-project
-Comprehensive notebooks showcasing algorithms for drowsiness and visual distraction detection developed as part of undergraduate capstone project (FYDP)
+Algorithms for drowsiness and visual distraction detection (i.e. gaze tracking and head pose estimation) developed as part of undergraduate capstone project (FYDP)